12-malak/SAWO-Quizelli/README.md

 ## Accomplishments that we're proud of

 Our team has worked on the report, which involves research and survey based details.
-We proceeded further with the app development and its usability.
+We proceeded further with the application development and its usability.
 With the tireless support of the team, our project turned into a success.

 ## What we learned